excsn/fibre/ioc/API_REFERENCE.md

 ### `global`

-Returns a static reference to the one and only global `Container` instance.
-This instance is lazily created on its first access in a thread-safe manner.
+Returns a static reference to the one and only global thread-safe `Container` instance.
+This instance is lazily created on its first access.

 ```rust
 pub fn global() -> &'static Container;